loveCodeNstuff/speed/README.md

 * Refactored updatePositions() took out all variables that only needed to be calculated once out of the loop that changes .mover pizzas X axis.
 Also created a loop to push all the 5 calculations that were repeating from the scrollTop calculation.
 Then used a variable phaseCount to help repeat those 5 calucations inside the loop that moved the x axis of the pizzas.
 Also used style.transform instead of style.left since that was causing a forced reflow.
 * I added a requestAnimationFrame to the event listener for 'scroll'.
 * Decreased the number of moving pizzas to 35 from 200 which wasn't needed.
+* Changed image used for moving pizzas to a smaller version since the size and height.
+Also removed the height and width changes to movingPizzas and added those changes to the .moving class in pizzaStyle.css file.
+* Created a var for  document.querySelector("#movingPizzas1") instead of it being read every pass in loop in DOMContentLoaded event listener.

 ## How to run Site
 Either use Staging Site Link or run on LocalHost instructions below